datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast05-Time-Series-Raster.md

 #Plotting Time Series Data

-Once we have created our `RasterStack`, we can visualization our data.
+Once we have created our `RasterStack`, we can visualize our data.
 Remember from a previous lesson, that we can use the `plot` command to quickly plot a `RasterStack`.